 Concerts were performed in Luxemburg, Trier, Koblenz and at a Wine Festival on the river

-Concert were performed at Disneyland, Jardin de Luxemburg, Notre Dame and in the Royal Chapel at Fontainebleau Palace.
+Concerts were performed at Disneyland, Jardin de Luxemburg, Notre Dame and at the Royal Chapel at Fontainebleau Palace.

 Concerts were performed in Cologne on the way out and back.
 Main concerts were in Prague at St Nicholas Church in the old town square and at the Spa Colonnades in the beautiful spa town of Karlovy Vary.
 The final concert was at Podebrady, east of Prague.